Randomization tests for peer effects in group formation experiments: Introduction

 To develop this procedure, we overcome several technical and computational hurdles.
-First, randomization tests are generally invalid under interference, that is, when units interact with each other \citep{rosenbaum2007interference, hudgens2008toward}.
-The key challenge is that the null hypotheses of interest are not sharp, except in the special case of the global null hypothesis of no effect whatsoever.
-For example, the null hypothesis of no difference between having 0 or 1 students of a given type in a dorm room does not have any information about dorm rooms that have 2 students of that type.
-Following \citet{basse2019rand}, the proposed procedure ensures validity by properly conditioning on the subset of units who received an exposure of interest.
-While the resulting randomization testing procedure is quite general, naive implementations can be computationally intractable in practice.
+First, a key challenge for randomization tests under interference is that the null hypotheses of interest are not typically ``sharp,'' in the sense of specifying all potential outcomes for all units \citep{rosenbaum2007interference, hudgens2008toward}.
+For example, the null hypothesis of no difference between having 0 or 1 students with high academic preparation in a dorm room does not have any information about dorm rooms that have 2 students of that type.
+An important innovation for causal inference under interference is to restrict the randomization test to a subset of units, known as \emph{focal units}, which ``makes the null hypothesis sharp'' and allows for otherwise standard conditional randomization tests \citep{aronow2012general, athey2018exact, basse2019rand}.
+Our first contribution is to extend these results to randomized group formation designs, and show that restricting our attention to focal units indeed enables valid randomization-based tests, at least in principle.

-We therefore develop a computationally efficient randomization test that can be implemented easily via random permutations, and give sufficient conditions on group formation designs under which the procedure is valid; we use the term ``permutation tests'' to refer to permutation-based randomization tests from now on.
-We prove these conditions using results from algebraic group theory, including the Orbit-Stabilizer theorem, which allow us to formalize key concepts and sufficient conditions related to design symmetries.
-Importantly, we show that several common designs satisfy these conditions.
-In addition to the computational advantage, the permutation tests also give theoretical guarantees for some weak null hypotheses.
+In practice, however, it is difficult to obtain draws from the appropriate null distribution in group formation designs.
+The computationally straightforward approach of naively permuting the exposure of interest (e.g., permuting the number of students in a room of a specific type) is not typically valid, since permuted exposures can be incompatible with the original group formation design.
+Conversely, the conceptually valid approach of repeatedly assigning groups can be computationally prohibitive for testing non-sharp null hypotheses that require conditioning on a specific set of focal units.

+Our second main contribution is therefore to develop computationally efficient randomization tests that can be implemented easily via permutations.
+In particular, for a broad class of designs, we show that permuting exposures separately for each level of individuals' own attributes (e.g., high academic preparation) leads to valid randomization tests.
+Using algebraic group theory, we prove that a key property in all these designs is {\em equivariance}, which, roughly speaking, ensures that an invariance in the design translates into an invariance on peer exposure.
+Our paper thus provides one of the first, general theoretical results on efficient implementation of randomization tests of peer effects via permutations.